its-aleezA/FurnichAR/README.md

 - [Reference Used](https://varlabs.comp.nus.edu.sg/unitylab/learn/core_3_new.html/)
 ---

+> [!NOTE]
-_Note: This project was developed for educational purposes.
-Furniture models are for demonstration only._
+> This project was developed for educational purposes.
+Furniture models are for demonstration only.